 Certain lifestyles and the stresses of daily life can make some people socially isolated and vulnerable to loneliness.
 There are many situations that might make you feel isolated or lonely.

 For example, if you:

-- are a single parent or caring for someone else – you may find it hard to maintain a social life
+- Are a single parent or are caring for someone else

-- have experienced sexual or physical abuse – you may find it hard to form close relationships with other people
+- Have experienced sexual or physical abuse and find it hard to form close relationships with other people as a result

 Internal feelings of loneliness